Dijon Bourgogne-franche-comte, France Travel Guide

 Burgundy has four different seasons, each bringing a different charm.
 Climate patterns vary throughout the year, with mild spring temperatures (10-18°C), warm summers (18-28°C), pleasant autumn (10-20°C), and cold winters (0-8°C).

 Summer months, especially July and August, might bring heatwaves.
 Staying hydrated and seeking shade during peak heat is a good approach.
 Winters typically bring chilly weather, with occasional snow, especially in January and February.
-Pack warm layers for comfort during the colder months.
+Pack warm layers for comfort during the winter months.

 Warmest weather, long days, peak crowds